Lü Zhengcao: Minister of Railways

-During his time as Vice Minister of Railroads, Lu was appointed to be Li Jingquan's number two on the Southwest Railroad Construction Headquarters.
+During his time as Vice Minister of Railways, Lü was appointed to be Li Jingquan's number two on the Southwest Railroad Construction Headquarters.
 This body was created in 1964 to supervise railroad development during the Third Front construction of basic industry and national defense industry in China's rugged interior in preparation for potential invasion by the United States or the Soviet Union.
+As head of the Ministry, while focusing on railway transportation, he also emphasized comprehensively strengthening the railway system, vigorously cultivating railway professionals, actively promoting technological innovation, and striving to improve the national railway layout.
+He organized and directed the selection, surveying, design, bridge construction, and tunnel construction of many important railway sections, and also actively assisted in railway construction in North Korea and Vietnam, following instructions from the CCP Central Committee.